 1937 – 1946

 After developing the flight division, which became aerospace, the company received a radically different logo.
 It showed an airplane.
 It was placed in profile and consisted of a schematic cockpit, two large propellers on the engines, and fenders tapering to the sides.
 Below it was a large inscription “SAAB.”
 It was the first logo of a new era in developing a technical enterprise, so both the name and the font changed.
-The developers removed serifs from it, simplifying the identity as much as possible.
+The developers removed serifs, simplifying the identity as much as possible.

 1946 – 1947